My Sweet Corn Chowder with Scallops and Bacon is rich in the sweet/salty flavour profile we all love, and perfect for any time of year.

 While I love shellfish (despite it’s reputation for raising cholesterol), fish is generally something that I only eat because it is good for me, but that was all turned on it’s head in Scotland.
 The seafood there is outstanding – in it’s production, freshness and preparation – and I ate it pretty much every day.
 The scallops, in particular, were fabulous – subtle and sweet, with a hint of the sea – and bloody enormous.

 I pined for them as soon as we got home, so wasted no time in getting to the local fish shop to grab some.
 When buying scallops try to look for the farmed variety, if at all possible, as dredging for them is incredibly destructive.
-(Check out Good Fish, Bad Fish for advice on sustainability.)
+(Check out Good Fish, Bad Fish for advice on sustainability and look here for information on Australian seafood labelling.)
 While ours don’t compare in size, they are are delicate and flavoursome and deserve special treatment.

 I bought a swag of scallops with no idea just what I was going to do with them, but it didn’t take long for Sweet Corn Chowder with Scallops and Bacon to start singing a siren song in my head.